-Physiotherapists observe and analyze gait (the act of walking) and are able to determine the cause of any gait faults and develop a training regime to improve strength, skill, balance or endurance as necessary.
-They ensure the amputee is trained to use their artificial limb to their full potential.
+Physiotherapists observe and analyse gait (the act of walking) and are able to determine the cause of any gait faults and develop a training regime to improve strength, skill, balance or endurance as necessary.
+They ensure the patient is trained to use their artificial limb to their full potential.

-They are also responsible for developing a rehabilitation plan for ongoing support and may make recommendations for further physiotherapy, counseling, occupational therapist programs or other services where applicable.
-A Physiotherapist will use international outcome measures to closely monitor the progress of a first-time amputee during their first year following amputation.
+They are also responsible for developing a rehabilitation plan for ongoing support and may make recommendations for further physiotherapy, counselling, occupational therapist programmes and other services where applicable.
+A Physiotherapist will use international outcome measures to closely monitor the progress of a new patient during their first year following amputation.

 Mary-Clare Tremain works as the Physiotherapist at the Hamilton Limb Centre:

 I graduated from Otago University in 1996 with a degree in Physiotherapy.
 Following this I worked in many rotational positions which involved working in a variety of inpatient, outpatient and community settings.
 I then had the opportunity to travel and work in the United Kingdom.

 On returning to New Zealand in 2000, I began working in rehabilitation and completed a postgraduate Diploma in Rehabilitation via distance learning from the University of Otago.
 While working in rehabilitation I worked with amputees and four years ago began working for the Service based at the Hamilton Centre.

 I enjoy the challenge of working as a Physiotherapist at a Centre, as well as communicating with other physiotherapy colleagues in the field, helping them to enhance their practice to provide rehabilitation for patients.
 I also attend courses both locally and internationally.